selenith/plugin-client-certificate/README.md

 Requirements
 ------------

-- Nginx configured with your own SSL certificates.
+- Nginx/Apache configured with your own SSL certificates.
 - Web browser with your own SSL certificate installed.
 - User certificate can now use the "role" field.
 Valid values are "admin", "manager" and "user".
   If the field is not présent or invalid, the "user" role is assigned by default.